rockerBOO/awesome-neovim/README.md

 ### Preconfigured Configuration

 - [Abstract-IDE/Abstract](https://github.com/Abstract-IDE/Abstract) - Abstract, The Neovim configuration to achieve the power of Modern IDE.
-- [SpaceVim/SpaceVim](https://spacevim.org) - A community-driven modular vim/neovim distribution, like spacemacs but for vim/neovim.
+- [SpaceVim/SpaceVim](https://spacevim.org) - A community-driven modular Vim/Neovim distribution, like spacemacs but for Vim/Neovim.
 - [CosmicNvim/CosmicNvim](https://github.com/CosmicNvim/CosmicNvim) - CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a 💫 COSMIC programming experience!
 - [artart222/CodeArt](https://github.com/artart222/CodeArt) - A fast general-purpose IDE written entirely in Lua with an installer for Linux/Windows/macOS and built in `:CodeArtUpdate` command for updating it.
 - [NTBBloodbath/doom-nvim](https://github.com/NTBBloodbath/doom-nvim) - Port of the doom-emacs framework, its goal is to add useful functions to Neovim to start working in a stable and efficient development environment without spending a lot of time configuring everything.
 - [crivotz/nv-ide](https://github.com/crivotz/nv-ide) - Neovim custom configuration, oriented for full stack developers (rails, ruby, php, html, css, SCSS, JavaScript).
 - [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - This project aims to help one transition away from VSCode, and into a superior text editing experience.
-- [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A Neovim config for THE ULTIMATE vim IDE-like experience.
+- [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A Neovim config for THE ULTIMATE Vim IDE-like experience.
 - [vi-tality/neovitality](https://github.com/vi-tality/neovitality) - A full-featured Neovim distribution, packaged with Nix Flake for easy installation and reproducibility.
 - [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make Neovim cli as functional as an IDE while being very beautiful and less bloated.
 - [nvoid-lua/nvoid](https://github.com/nvoid-lua/nvoid) - Simple Neovim config written in Lua with all the modern features available in any **IDE**